breatheco-de/tutorial-project-excuse-generator-javascript/README.md

 Do not clone this repository because we are going to be using a different template.

-We recommend to open the `vanillajs template` repository using a provisioning tool like [Codespaces](https://4geeks.com/lesson/what-is-github-codespaces) (recommended) or [Gitpod](https://4geeks.com/lesson/how-to-use-gitpod).
-Alternatively you can clone it to your local computer using the `git clone` command.
-This is the repository you need to open:
+We recommend opening the `vanillajs template` using a provisioning tool like [Codespaces](https://4geeks.com/lesson/what-is-github-codespaces) (recommended) or [Gitpod](https://4geeks.com/lesson/how-to-use-gitpod).
+Alternatively, you can clone it on your local computer using the `git clone` command.

+This is the repository you need to open or clone:

 ```
 https://github.com/4GeeksAcademy/vanillajs-hello
 ```

-**👉 Please follow these steps** on [how to start a coding project](https://4geeks.com/lesson/how-to-start-a-project).
+**Please follow these steps on** [how to start a coding project](https://4geeks.com/lesson/how-to-start-a-project).

-💡 Important: Remember to save your code to github by creating a new repository, updating the remote (`git remote set-url origin <your new url>`), and uploading the code to your new repository using the `add`, `commit` and `push` commands from the git terminal.
+💡 Important: Remember to save and upload your code to GitHub by creating a new repository, updating the remote (`git remote set-url origin <your new url>`), and uploading the code to your new repository using the `add`, `commit` and `push` commands from the git terminal.

 ## Hint